sjambon/sps-starters-2024-hoppscotch/README.md

 <h3>Clean install from the repo:</h3>
 => download/clone code from repo<br>
 => go to the folder where the code is located in the terminal<br>
-=> run docker compose up in terminal<br>
+=> run <strong>docker compose up</strong> in terminal<br>
-=> The backend container will fail to start and the error message “Database migration not found.
-Please check the documentation for assistance: https://docs.hoppscotch.io/documentation/self-host/community-edition/install-and-build#running-migrations” will appear in between the logs
+=> The backend container will fail to start and the error message <strong>“Database migration not found.
+Please check the documentation for assistance: https://docs.hoppscotch.io/documentation/self-host/community-edition/install-and-build#running-migrations”</strong> will appear in between the logs
-=> execute docker compose run --entrypoint sh hoppscotch-backend in terminal<br>
+=> execute <strong>docker compose run --entrypoint sh hoppscotch-backend</strong> in terminal<br>
-=> execute pnpx prisma migrate deploy in container<br>
+=> execute <strong>pnpx prisma migrate deploy in container</strong><br>
 => open browse, navigate to http://localhost:3100/ and setup admin access.
-First person to login get admin rights<br>
+First person to login gets admin rights<br>
 => use Hopscotch service on http://localhost:3000/<br>